trajceskijovan/Spatial-data-analysis/README.md

 The map contains four visualizations, one for each topic: obesity, inactivity, diabetes, and hypertension.
 The goal is to analyze obesity in the USA and related drivers and implications by state.

-Two maps were created with different designs and formats.
+Two maps were created with different design and format.

 # Map 1: